-For Channel embeds only, episode transcripts will be included in this metadata.
-Visit our Captions help page to learn how to add captions and transcripts to your media!
+Visit our Captions help page to learn how to add captions to your video!

 Easy peasy!
 Our Embed & Share modal includes a dropdown menu that lets you look at all of that sweet SEO data.
 It’s easier than ever to see the same information that search engines are reading to help them rank your page.

 From your media page, select Embed & Share.
 From the Inline Embed tab, scroll down.
 There you’ll see an option for SEO Metadata.
 Click the carrot next to the “Inject video metadata … ” option to see all of that metadata glory.